donmccurdy/blog/_posts/2015-02-10-getting-involved-in-open-source-software.md

 layout: post
 title: Getting Involved in Open Source Software
 tags:
-- Developer
+- developer
-- Open Source
+- open source
 ---

 Contributing to open source is something I am improving at, along with finding enjoyable ways to get involved.
 I’m not where I want to be yet, but here are some things that have made the process easier.